socrob/autonomous_systems/lab1/README.md

 Lab 1 instructions
 ==================

+The goal for this lab is to get you introduced with ROS.

 For this lab we are going to work with [stage](http://rtv.github.io/Stage/) simulator.
 The following instructions have been tested under Ubuntu 16.04 and ROS kinetic.